 The study is conducted by the ENTWINE consortium, a Marie Skłodowska-Curie Innovation Training Network (ITN) funded by the European Commission through the Horizon 2020 research programme.
-The consortium brings together senior and early-stage researchers to investigate a broad spectrum of challenges in informal caregiving and issues concerning the development and use

-Download PDF Schoology-based interventions that support the willingness and opportunity to provide informal Bangor University
+The consortium brings together senior and early-stage researchers to investigate a broad spectrum of challenges in informal caregiving and issues concerning the development and use of innovative psychology-based and technology-based interventions that support the willingness and opportunity to provide informal care.

 The objective of this paper is to present the baseline cohort of the ENTWINE iCohort Study and describe the cohort design, recruitment, data collection procedures, measures, early baseline findings, and data access procedure.

 Materials and methods